 The Jobs Support Scheme has been postponed until the extended furlough scheme ends.

-As lockdown eases, organisations need to think about how staff and volunteers can continue to work safely.
+As restrictions change, organisations need to think about how staff and volunteers can continue to work safely.

 Scottish Government advice is that remote working should remain the default for all of those who can.
 If your organisation has successfully moved to home working and digital service delivery this might mean that you do not need to reopen physical services or premises for some time.

-If you do decide you need to reopen you have a duty of care towards staff and volunteers.
+If you do decide you need staff to work in ‘in-person’ settings, you have a duty of care towards staff and volunteers.
 You must do all you reasonably can to support their health, wellbeing and safety.

 The coronavirus crisis has affected us all.
 Many people will be feeling more stressed or anxious than usual.
 You should do all you reasonably can to support staff and volunteers.